SharkByte10010/AccountingLedger/README.md

 # Accounting Ledger
 ## Description
-This is an application that allows the user to make deposits, payments, as well view the accounting transactions.
+This is a Java application that allows the user to make deposits, payments, as well view the accounting transactions.
 # Abilities
 - Make Deposits
 - Make Payments